cduguet/PotreeConverter/README.md

 # Docker Usage

 A Docker image is provided for easy conversion of point clouds, including E57 files with panoramic images.
+The converter includes resilient features like checkpoint/resume and automatic retry logic.

 ## Building the Docker Image